mfiorani/Barber-Johnson-nomogram/README.md

     h_stats(example_data)
     h_stats(example_data, plot = "none") #if you just need the statistics with no plot

-For any comments, suggestions or corrections pleas drop me a line: matteofiorani [at] gmail.com
+For any comments, suggestions or corrections please drop me a line: matteofiorani [at] gmail.com